Crystalline light refracting through clear ice and glass, cool luminous facets of frozen air.

 Each Big Five dimension, as it tends to show up when the sun is in Aquarius.
 Archetypal parallel, not personality prediction — the best available research (Hartmann, Reuter, and Hahn, 2006) finds no reliable sun-sign link.
 The pages are honest about that, and still useful as a mirror.

 Aquarius flows freely with the fellow air signs Gemini and Libra, and sparks with Sagittarius and Aries.
 The classic opposition is Leo: two fixed signs, one personal, one collective, each needing the other's gift — Leo needs to learn that the individual serves something larger; Aquarius needs to learn that the larger thing is made of actual individuals.
-Explore Kismet compatibility, or move to Pisces, who teaches Aquarius that the invisible does not only come through systems — it comes through surrender.
+Explore our compatibility, or move to Pisces, who teaches Aquarius that the invisible does not only come through systems — it comes through surrender.

 Aquarius in relationships — twelve patterns, two lenses